JiajiaGuo/JiajiaGuo.github.io/_pages/talks.md

 ---

+- "AI-enabled CSI Feedback" at the [2024 Summer School on Intelligent Communications](https://www.cie.org.cn/list_43/13096.html), jointly organized by Beijing University of Posts and Telecommunications and the Chinese Institute of Electronics, Aug.
+12, 2024.

-- “Channel Acquisition for Beamforming in RIS-assisted Communications: A Deep Learning Approach” in Beijing Institute of Technology, Mar.
+- "Channel Acquisition for Beamforming in RIS-assisted Communications: A Deep Learning Approach" in Beijing Institute of Technology, Mar.
 21, 2024.

 - "Deep Learning-based CSI Feedback: Recent Advances and Standardization" in Guangzhou University, Nov.
 11, 2023.